What's an Episcopalian?

 The Episcopal Church has a legacy of inclusion, striving over the years to live as Christ taught us by loving every human being.
 Both women and men serve the church as bishops, priests, and deacons, a tradition which has a long history in our church.
 Anyone is welcome to participate in and/or lead in the church, regardless of gender identity or sexual orientation.

-If you are interested in exploring and learning more about what is means to be an Episcopalian, we encourage you to reach out to us directly, or take a look at our national website: TheEpiscopalChurch.org.
+If you are interested in exploring and learning more about what is means to be an Episcopalian, we encourage you to email us at email@example.com, or take a look at the national website: TheEpiscopalChurch.org.

 All are welcome!